caitlindoes/sentry-labyrinth-cpp/docs/lore_context.md

 # Lore Context

 The player enters a branching labyrinth where 8 sentries guard the possible exit paths.
-Each sentry is a real guild member from our party: Riwa, Caitlin, Ruby, Le’Andra, Remi, Kayla, Nashwah, and Alaa.
+Each sentry is from [...]

 Each one is capable of telling perfect truth OR perfect lies — but the player does not know which ahead of time.